Christian language arts curriculum for 6th grade- master books review language arts for a living education

 We personally didn’t receive a copy of The 10 Minute Bible Journey, so I can’t speak to how smoothly it pairs with the lessons.
 But from Master Books’ description, it’s a fast-paced, apologetics-based Bible overview filled with full-color images, “faith facts,” and a timeline that runs from Creation to modern day.
 It’s also available as an audiobook and ebook—useful if your child prefers listening or you’re short on shelf space.

-If you choose to use LLFLE Level 6, I do recommend reviewing a sample of The 10 Minute Bible Journey first to see if it aligns with your family’s beliefs and learning style.
+If you choose to use LLFLE Level 6, I do recommend reviewing a sample of The 10 Minute Bible Journey first.

 Everything in One Book